A generalization to networks of Young's characterization of the Borda rule: Introduction

 Given a subset $\mathcal{D}$ of the set $\mathcal{N}(A)$ of all the networks on $A$, a network solution on $\mathcal{D}$ is a function from $\mathcal{D}$ to the set of nonempty subsets of $A$, a network method on $\mathcal{D}$ is instead a function from $\mathcal{D}$ to the set of binary relations of $A$.
 Typically, network solutions [methods] are defined by associating a score to each vertex of a network and considering the vertices maximizing the score [the complete and transitive relation on the vertices consistent with the scores].
-If now $A$ is a set of teams and $\mathcal{D}$ is the set of networks that represent a complete description of wins and losses in a potential competition among the teams in $A$, we can see a network solution [method] on $\mathcal{D}$ as a procedure that allows to determine, for any conceivable competition involving teams in $A$, the set of winners [a social preference on $A$].
-If instead $A$ represents a set of alternatives and $\mathcal{D}$ is the set of networks that can be thought as a possible description of the numerical evaluations of the strength of all the statements of the type ``$x$ is at least as good as $y$'' for all $(x, y) \in A^2_*$, we can see a network solution [method] as a procedure to determine, for any conceivable pairwise evaluation of the elements of $A$, the best alternatives [a social preference on $A$].
+If now $A$ is a set of teams and $\mathcal{D}$ is the set of networks that represent a complete description of wins and losses in a potential competition among the teams in $A$, we can see a network solution [method] on $\mathcal{D}$ as a procedure that allows to determine, for any conceivable competition involving teams in $A$, the set of winners [the team rankings].
+If instead $A$ represents a set of alternatives and $\mathcal{D}$ is the set of networks that can be thought as a possible description of the numerical evaluations of the strength of all the statements of the type ``$x$ is at least as good as $y$'' where $(x, y) \in A^2_*$, then we can see a network solution [method] as a procedure to determine, for any conceivable pairwise evaluation of the elements of $A$, the best alternatives [the social preference].

 Many network solutions and network methods are considered and studied in the literature.
 Langville and Meyer (2012) describe lots of ranking procedures used in different contexts (like social choice, voting, sport competitions, web search engines, psychology and statistics) that can be formalized as network methods.
 Laslier (1997, Chapters 3 and 10) presents an extensive survey of network solutions defined on the set of tournaments\footnote{A tournament $R$ on $A$ is an asymmetric relation on $A$ such that, for every $(x,y)\in A^2_*$, $(x,y)\in R$ or $(y,x)\in R$.
 A relation $R$ on a set $A$ can be identified with a 0-1-network $N=(A,A^2_*,c)$ where, for every $(x,y)\in A^2_*$, $c(x,y)=1$ if $(x,y)\in R$ and $c(x,y)=0$ if $(x,y)\notin R$.} and on the set of balanced networks\footnote{A network $N=(A,A^2_*,c)$ is balanced if there exists a constant $k\in\mathbb{Q}$ such that, for every $(x,y)\in A^2_*$, $c(x,y)+c(y,x)=k$.}.